If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 Opening Hours: 9am – 8pm every day, 12pm – 6pm Sunday

-Transreal is a bookshop I stumbled upon completely by accident when seeking out Harry Potter in Edinburgh.
+Transreal is a bookshop I stumbled upon completely by accident when seeking out some Harry Potter spots in Edinburgh.

 RELATED: Harry Potter Graveyard in Edinburgh